Steve Kerr yells the same thing every time Draymond Green shoots a 3 as part of the unusual way he manages the Warriors star

 Green added, "He has a feel for it.
 That’s his thing.
 He has this feel for exactly what each player needs."

-While Kerr is out with a back ailment stemming from surgery two years ago, the Warriors have gotten along just fine, going 9-0 this postseason, even clawing back from a 25-point hole against the Spurs to win Game 1 of the Western Conference Finals.
+While Kerr is out with a back ailment stemming from surgery two years ago, the Warriors have gotten along just fine, going 10-0 this postseason, currently with a 2-0 lead on the San Antonio Spurs in the Western Conference Finals.
 However, Kerr's fingerprints are all over the team, as he continues to manage from afar, communicating things to interim coach Mike Brown.

 The Warriors might look fine without Kerr, but part of that is because Kerr has already figured out the ingredients to keep every player in line.